 Cultivation: This parasitic plant is indifferent to light levels.
 It requires the presence of an Oak tree or its saplings at a well-drained site where the soil is not too compacted.

-Range & Habitat: Cancer Root is an uncommon plant that has been observed in central and NE Illinois in several counties (see Distribution Map).
+Range & Habitat: The native Cancer Root is an uncommon plant that has been observed in central and NE Illinois in several counties (see Distribution Map).
 Habitats include upland woodlands, bluffs, wooded slopes and ravines, and savannas.
 In all of these habitats, Quercus spp.
 (Oaks) are invariably present.
 The flowering spikes of Cancer Root often develop in areas where the leaf litter is scant.
 The greatest threat to local populations is the invasion of Acer saccharum (Sugar Maple) in Oak woodlands as a result of fire suppression.

 Faunal Associations: The pollinators of the flowers have not been described for this species to my knowledge.
 A related species, Orobanche uniflora (One-Flowered Broomrape), is pollinated by bumblebees.
 Black Bears forage on the flowering spikes of Cancer Root after they come out of hibernation.
 There is also some evidence that deer browse on the flowering spikes occasionally.
 Because it is possible that the seeds can survive passage through the gastrointestinal tract, such animals may help to disperse the seeds to new locations.